spacefolding-ai/biomarkr/README.md

 ## 🚀 SaaS Founder:

 You are executing SaaS the correct way.\
-💥 HealthIQ AI Pipeline coming next.
+💥 Biomarkr AI Pipeline coming next.